Birings and plethories of integer-valued polynomials: WPC -algebras and tensor powers of

-\begin{proposition} The following conditions are equivalent for any integral domain $D$. \begin{enumerate} \item $D$ is weakly polynomially composite. \item $\Int_\otimes(D^\XX)$ is a WPC extension of $D$ for every set $\XX$. \item $\Int_\otimes(D^n)$ is a WPC extension of $D$ for some integer $n > 1$. \item $\Int_\otimes(D^2)$ is a WPC extension of $D$. \item For all $f \in \Int(D)$, the polynomials $f(X+Y)$ and $f(XY)$ lie in the image of $\theta_{\{X,Y\}}$, that is, they can be written as sums of polynomials of the form $g(X)h(Y)$ for $g,h \in \Int(D)$. \item The compositum of any collection of WPC $D$-algebras contained in some $D$-torsion-free $D$-algebra is again a WPC $D$-algebra. \item The compositum of any collection of WPC extensions of $D$ contained in some domain extension of $D$ is again a WPC extension of $D$. \end{enumerate} \end{proposition}
+\begin{proposition} The following conditions are equivalent for any integral domain $D$. \begin{enumerate} \item $D$ is weakly polynomially composite. \item $\Int_\otimes(D^\XX)$ is a WPC extension of $D$ for any set $\XX$. \item $\Int_\otimes(D^n)$ is a WPC extension of $D$ for some integer $n > 1$. \item $\Int_\otimes(D^2)$ is a WPC extension of $D$. \item For any element $f$ of $\Int(D)$, the polynomials $f(X+Y)$ and $f(XY)$ lie in the image of $\theta_{\{X,Y\}}$. \item The compositum of any collection of WPC $D$-algebras of $D$ contained in some $D$-torsion-free $D$-algebra is again a WPC $D$-algebra. \item The compositum of any collection of WPC extensions of $D$ contained in some domain extension of $D$ is again a WPC extension of $D$. \end{enumerate} \end{proposition}